Don’t question your HOA or you might get Arrested!

 There are good reasons we have laws against filing false police reports, which waste law enforcement resources and can besmirch the good name of innocent persons.
 And I can see ignoring Frank and Stebbins or sending them off to the IRS to make their complaint.
 But prosecuting them?
 This seems to be a curious use of government resources.

-I should note – it appears the IRS issue is also not valid and will eventually get sorted out. – Roy Helsing
+I should note – it appears the IRS issue is also not valid and will eventually get sorted out.
+HOA reserve studies help ensure that the association is collecting adequate dues – Roy Helsing